deviaze/seal/docs/usage.md

 *seal* codebases can be either *Projects*, *Scripts*, or single files.

-The general setup for a codease should follow:
+The general setup for a codebase should follow:

 1. Open a terminal
 2. `mkdir/md ProjectName`